Notable alumni include Carol Burnett, Francis Ford Coppola, Alexander Payne, Rob Reiner, Tim Robbins, and John Williams.

 On the westside of Los Angeles sits the University of California, Los Angeles, better known as UCLA.
 Over its 100-year history, UCLA has created a name for itself as a highly regarded and competitive school for aspiring filmmakers, and through its School of Theater, Film and Television, students can pursue a degree in any one of its many specialized programs.

 Currently, UCLA has an undergraduate program for Film, Television, and Digital Media, as well as graduate programs in Screenwriting, Cinema and Media Studies, Cinematography, Animation, Production/Directing, and the Producers Program.
 The school also provides a Ph.D. option in Cinema and Media Studies and its Professional Program in various film and TV-related specialties for students interested in a more abbreviated certificate program.

-The latest update from UCLA indicates that approximately only 8% of its fall 2020 classes will be presented in an in-person and/or hybrid format.
+UCLA indicated that approximately only 8% of its fall 2020 classes would be presented in an in-person and/or hybrid format.
 The rest will be conducted online.
 Moreover, with minor exceptions, the entirety of classes following the school’s Thanksgiving break will be remote.
 Housing will be available as well, though given to those with the greatest need with residence halls able to accommodate approximately 5,000 students and the university-owned apartments able to accommodate approximately 1,500 students.